 - Have you tried to stop drinking alcohol and failed?

 Did you answer yes to any of these questions?
-If you did, you may be a woman who is an alcoholic.
+If you did, you might be a woman who is an alcoholic.
 That doesn’t mean you need to panic.
 Alcoholism can be overcome with the right treatment.
 Even so, please keep in mind that continuing to drink puts you at a higher risk for alcoholic hepatitis.
 You are also at risk for many other conditions as well.

 Healing From Alcoholism and Alcoholic Hepatitis